datatjej/langtechres-project/notes/README.md

    `libgoogle-perftools-dev` (for tcmalloc) ✓  <br>
    `autoconf` ✓ <br>
    `doxygen` ✓ <br>

+To compile with bare minimum of features:<br>
+`./bjam -j4` in progress

 ### MGIZA
 GIZA was developed by Qin Gao.
 It is an implementation of the popular GIZA++ word alignment toolkit to run multi-threaded on multi-core machines.<br>